qdread/forestlight/forestlight_pipeline.md

 #### Step 3a: Create data objects usable by Stan

-The Rdumps are done with the scripts `datadump_densprod.r` and `datadump_light.r` for the main models and the light von B models, respectively.
+The Rdumps are done with the scripts `datadump_densprod.r` and `datadump_light.r` for the main models and the light von Bertalanffy models, respectively.

+*Inputs required*

+The raw data R objects from step 2

+*Outputs generated*

+R objects called Rdumps that Stan can use to load the data

 #### Step 3b: Fit models with Stan

 The script `fitcmdstan.sh` calls the Stan programs to fit the density-production models, if you input which model, which guild, and which year, along with the number of sampling and warm-up iterations.
 A list of `qsub` calls that will run this script remotely are in the document `cmdstanqsubs.sh`.
 The script `fitlight.sh` does the same for the light models.

+*Inputs required*

+- Rdumps from step 3a
+- The compiled Stan models

+*Outputs generated*

+Each model generates a huge CSV with all the MCMC samples for the parameters.

 #### Step 3c: Extract summary information from raw Stan output

-*density-production models*:
+*density-production models*: The script `extraction_functions_productionfits.r` has the source code for 5 functions.
+The first four functions extract the following from a model fit:

+- Parameter values and credible intervals
+- Fitted values and credible intervals (and prediction intervals)
+- Fitted log slopes and credible intervals
+- Bayesian R-squared and credible intervals

+The final function calls all these functions as well as running LOOIC on the model fit.

+The functions in the above script are run on each model in parallel in the script `extract_ci_productionfits.r`.
+Since that script is run in parallel, you next need to combine all the output into CSV files using `combinecmdstanoutput.r`.

 *light models*: The script `extract_ci_lightfits.r` gets all needed information out of the light model fits.
 It calculates median and quantile values for the model parameters and for fitted values for the curves, as well as for the maximum log slope.
 Lastly a separate part of the script manually calculates the Bayesian R-squared, using the correct method endorsed by Gelman.
+This function isn't needed to be run in parallel because it's a lot quicker and runs in a few seconds for every model separately.

+*Inputs required (for both density-production models and light models)*

+The CSV files with the MCMC samples

+*Outputs generated*

+First, R objects for each model, then the combining script loads those R objects and writes them into CSVs with summary information from all the models

 ### Step 4: Plot and analyze results of function fitting

+- Script to create plotting data for density-production models
+- Script to create plotting data for light models
+- Script to draw density-production plots
+- Script to draw light plots